fukata/network-latest-posts/readme.txt

 = My theme support thumbnails, but I can't see them = When creating a post or page make sure you set the Featured Image option, also check you're not using a plugin that changes the urls in your blog.
 If so, you'll have to hack the code please read this: http://wordpress.org/support/topic/plugin-network-latest-posts-problem-thumbnails

+= Why my excerpts are longer than I specified in `excerpt_length`? = If an image `[caption]` tag is found in the post's content, NLP interprets the shortcode to display the image, then it will display the text picking your specified value but in number of words not characters.